tracim/tracim/README.md

 ## Licence

-Tracim is distributed under the terms of the MIT License.
+Tracim is distributed under the terms of 3 distinct licenses:

+- AGPLv3 for the Agenda application (`frontend_app_agenda` folder)
+- LGPL for other frontend parts (`frontend` and `frontend_xxx` folders)
+- MIT License for the rest (backend stuff, functionnal tests, docker recipe, documentation, etc).

 ## Contribute